UC students on San Salvador Island, Bahamas

 Welcome to the Department of Geosciences at the University of Cincinnati, a program with high-caliber faculty and a strong research reputation.
 We strive to provide our undergraduate and graduate students with the knowledge and skills necessary for a broad range of careers.
-We teach and conduct research in many areas of the geosciences including paleontology, Quaternary geology, geomorphology, sedimentology, stratigraphy, tectonics, environmental geology, and biogeochemistry.
+We teach and conduct research in many areas of the geosciences including paleontology, hydrogeology, geomorphology, sedimentology, stratigraphy, tectonics, environmental geology, and biogeochemistry.
 Our faculty maintain high-tech laboratories and conduct field work all over the world and our students are involved every step of the way.

 Quick Contacts: